webrcade/webrcade-docs/docs/platforms/android/index.md

 ## Browser Support

-The recommended browser for use with webЯcade on an Android device is Chome.
+The recommended browser for use with webЯcade on an Android device is Chrome.

 ### Chrome